hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_set_instance.html.markdown

 }
 ```

-Import CloudFormation StackSet Instances that target AWS Organizational Units using the StackSet name, a slash (`/`) separated list of organizational unit IDs, and target AWS Region separated by commas (`,`):
+Import CloudFormation StackSet Instances that target AWS Organizational Units using the StackSet name, a slash (`/`) separated list of organizational unit IDs, and target AWS Region separated by commas (`,`).
+For example:

 ```terraform
 import {